binhe-lab/binhe-lab-protocols/docs/lab-server.md

 The lab servers can be accessed by several means:

 - Map as a folder on your personal computer
-- Mount through the command line on Linux/Mac OS
+- Mount through the command line on Linux
-- Access on lab linux desktops or through FastX
 - Access on HPC (server)
 - FTP clients